trussworks/react-uswds/docs/releasing.md

    ![image](./release_PR.png)

-5. Once the release PR is approved, complete the release and publish the new version (this should be automated by GH - TODO):
+5. Once the release PR is approved, complete the release and publish the new version:
-   - Merge the PR and create a new [**release tag**](https://github.com/trussworks/react-uswds/releases) pointed at `main` on Github.
+   - Merge the PR and create a new [**release tag**](https://github.com/trussworks/react-uswds/releases) on Github, pointed at the merge commit of the release PR.
 Use the same notes as release PR.
-   - Pull down latest `main` locally before publishing - `git pull origin main --tags`
+     - To point the release tag at the release merge commit, select `Recent Commits` from the `Target` dropdown in the Github UI and you should find the `chore(release): ...` commit at or near the top.
+   - After merging the release PR, an [Actions workflow](../.github/workflows/package-release.yml) will build and package the release.
+From the bottom of the workflow run's summary page, [there is a section where the artifact can be downloaded](https://github.com/actions/upload-artifact#where-does-the-upload-go).
+     - The `.tgz` will be inside of the `artifact.zip`.
+       - Archive Utility by default recursively unzips the `.tgz` file when unzipping the `artifact.zip`.
+If you wish to change this behavior, disable "Keep expanding if possible" in the Archive Utility preferences.
+       - It may be easiest to use the terminal and run `unzip archive.zip`.
-   - Publish the new package to npm: `npm publish`.
+   - [Publish](https://docs.npmjs.com/cli/v6/commands/npm-publish) the new package to npm: `npm publish <tarball>`.
 You will be prompted for a MFA code.
+     - `<tarball>` should point to the `.tgz` obtained in the previous step.
      - You may need to `npm login` first.
      - Publishing access is limited to package owners.
 If you need access and don't have it, please contact `@npm-admins` on Truss Slack.
+     - Note: While it would be desireable (and is very much possible) to automate the publishing step, there are security concerns with setting up an Automation Token for npm that would mandate maintaining a strict key rotation process, which at this time exceeds the commitment that maintainers have available.
+To keep consumers of React USWDS secure, this step remains manual.